kkats/GO-SHIP-Easy-Ocean/README.md

 ## 3. Reprocessing

 All input CTD files can be downloaded from [CCHDO](https://www.cchdo.ucsd.edu).
+List of URLs of the CTD files is `getCTD.list`, which is generated from `README.md`s by `getCTDlist.pl`.

 It is possible to reprocess all sections with `all_batch.m`.
 Note that `PREFIX` in `batch.m` and `batch.sh` is the output directory.
 This directory is hard-coded in `all_batch.m`.
 Edit all these files as appropriate before running `all_batch.m`.

 ## ToDo